NASA-AMMOS/slim-cli/README.md

 ## Contributing

 Interested in contributing to our project?
 Please see our: [CONTRIBUTING.md](CONTRIBUTING.md).

+For a detailed understanding of the codebase architecture, including component design, data flow, and extension points, see our [ARCHITECTURE.md](ARCHITECTURE.md).

 Specifically, see our section on [architecture and extensions](CONTRIBUTING.md#slim-architecture-and-extension-points) if you'd like to add support for a new best practice from SLIM or a new command.

 For guidance on how to interact with our team, please see our code of conduct located at: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)